Zaramo people: Society

 The term, "Zaramo," in scholarly studies also reflects a macro-ethnic group.
 The larger Zaramo group consists of Zaramo proper, but includes a number of related peoples such as the Kaguru, Kwere, Kutu, Kami, Sagara, Luguru, Ngulu and Vidunda peoples.

+The majority of the peoples of Tanganyika were patrilineal, but there are signs that many of them were once matrilineal.
+Some of these matrilineal peoples, like the Zaramo, Luguru, Mwera, and Makonde, were able to survive in the south-east where tsetse may have prevented men from acquiring cattle to pass on to their sons.

 The Zaramo society has been historically victimized by slave raids and slave trading by the Swahili-Arab traders of Zanzibar.
 To resist this persecution, they developed stockade-fortified villages.
 Many ran away from the coast, and would return during the daytime to farm and fish.
 Zanzibar Arabs, state William Worger, Nancy Clark and Edward Alpers, however pursued their slave raiding into the mainland, where they would seize pagan Zaramo adults and children, gag them so they would not cry out, and then sell them to the traders.
 Sometimes during famines, such as in the 19th-century rule of Barghash bin Said of Zanzibar, desperate Zaramo people pawned and sold each other to survive.

 The Zaramo society's history has long been influenced by the coastal encounter between the Arab-Persian and African populations typical of East Africa, since the 8th century.
 During the colonial era, the influence came from the encounter between the African people, Arab-Swahili trader intermediaries and the European powers, but it broadly coopted the older slave-driven, social stratification model.

 According to Elke Stockreiter – a professor of History specializing on Africa, the slaves seized from Zaramo people and other ethnic groups such as Yao, Makonde and Nyamwezi peoples from the mainland and brought to the coastal Tanzania region and Zanzibar sought social inclusion and attempted to reduce their treatment as inferiors by their slave owners by adopting and adapting to Islam in the 19th century.
 Conversion to Islam among the coastal Zaramo people began in the 19th century.
 These historic events, states Stockreiter, have influenced the politics and inter-ethnic relations in 20th-century Tanzania.